Pope Clement III: Papacy

 Shortly after his accession at the conclusion of the papal election of December 1187, Clement succeeded in allaying the conflict which had existed for half a century between the popes and the citizens of Rome, with an agreement by which the citizens were allowed to elect their magistrates, while the nomination of the governor of the city remained in the hands of the pope.
-In March of 1188 Clement III had agreed that the Roman Church would reimburse numerous Roman citizens who have not received any beneficia since Pope Lucius III, a probable cause of the conflict between the pope and Romans.
+In March 1188 Clement III had agreed that the Roman Church would reimburse numerous Roman citizens who have not received any beneficia since Pope Lucius III, a probable cause of the conflict between the pope and Romans.
 On 31 May 1188 he concluded a treaty with the Romans which removed long standing difficulties, thus returning the papacy to Rome.
+Clement wrote a letter to Archbishop of Toledo, Gonzalo Perez, where he bemoaned the power conflicts and political division among Spain's Christian population.
+The pope emphasized in this letter that the Christian war in Spain, the Reconquista, against Muslims was comparable to the Crusades in the Holy Land and urged for effective unity and the formation of a powerful army to combat them.

 Clement also inherited a depleted college of cardinals, consisting of no more than twenty cardinals.
 He orchestrated three series of promotions (March 1188, May 1189 and October 1190) that resulted in thirty-one cardinals.
 This number of cardinals had not been seen since 1159, under Hadrian IV.
 During Clement's papacy, the majority of cardinals were Romans, possibly due to Clement III being Roman as well and wanting to fill the Church with Romans.